succinctlabs/eigenlayer-beacon-oracle/README.md

 $ cargo run --release
 ```

 Make sure to set the enviroment variables in `.env` before running the script.
+If you're planning to self-relay (not use the Succinct relayer), set RELAYER_PRIVATE_KEY in `.env`.

 ## Cost
 To get the Ethereum block corresponding to a date, do the following: